Skip to main content

 If large-scale changes in land use are not managed well, they could have a harmful effect on the environment, rural communities, and regional economies.
 We need to ensure the right forest is planted in the right place, for the right purpose, and managed in the right way.

-The proposed changes aim to achieve the government’s goals set out in the Emissions Reduction Plan.
+The proposed changes aimed to achieve the Government's goals set out in the Emissions Reduction Plan.

 Find out about the Emissions Reduction Plan – Ministry for the Environment